lukewakeford/ndsl-switch-mod/README.md

 For instructions on green v1 boards see the [v1 tag](https://github.com/lukewakeford/DSLSwitchMod/tree/1.0)

-I've sold out of boards at the moment, If I get anymore I will post [on instagram](https://instagram.com/applecorexy) about it and update [the eBay listing](https://www.ebay.co.uk/itm/134222632940)
+I've sold out of boards at the moment, If I get anymore I will post [on instagram](https://instagram.com/applecorexy) and update [my website](https://www.lukewakeford.co.uk)

 # DSL Switch Mod v2.1
 Enabling screen switching and making use of the the stylus holder location on your DS Lite / GB Macro.